steverozen/ICAMS/README.md

 functions to read in variant call files (VCFs) and to collate the corresponding catalogs of mutational spectra and to analyze and plot catalogs of mutational spectra and signatures.
-Handles both "counts-based" and "density-based" density-based" (i.e. representation as mutuations per megabase) mutational spectra or signatures.
+Handles both "counts-based" and "density-based" (i.e. representation as mutuations per megabase) mutational spectra or signatures.

 ## Installation